MrsLeoCats/MinecraftGame/readme.md

 the better his weapon becomes: starting from a wooden sword to a diamond one.
 The player can not only loose hp displayed in an hp bar, but also gain some by collecting hearts moving down the map.
+The background picture tells a little story and lets the player know there is going to be a boss fight in the end.

 About the mobs:
 Enderman: can teleport, his last known position is getting indicated, does melee damage.